 To determine your 5/24 status, simply add up all the total open and closed accounts you have opened in the last 24 months.
 Voila!
 You have now found your current 5/24 status.

 Learn More About This Card Here

 With the Chase Sapphire Preferred® Card:

 -Earn 50,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
 That's $625 toward travel when you redeem through Chase Ultimate Rewards®

 -Chase Sapphire Preferred® named a 'Best Travel Credit Card' by MONEY® Magazine, 2016-2017

 -2X points on travel and dining at restaurants worldwide & 1 point per dollar spent on all other purchases.

 -1:1 point transfer to leading airline and hotel loyalty programs

-  -Get 25% more value when you redeem for travel through Chase Ultimate Rewards.
-For example, 50,000 points are worth $625 toward travel.
+-Get 25% more value when you redeem for airfare, hotels, car rentals and cruises through Chase Ultimate Rewards.
+For example, 50,000 points are worth $625 toward travel

 -No blackout dates or travel restrictions - as long as there's a seat on the flight, you can book it through Chase Ultimate Rewards